-Overcoming the factors that stand in the way of making the most cost-effective software decision is largely a matter of applying a bit of commonsense and basic decision psychology to your ERP purchase.
+Overcoming the factors that stand in the way of making the most cost-effective software decision is largely a matter of applying a bit of commonsense and basic decision psychology to your ERP platform purchase.
 Let’s take a closer look at some of the decision-making traps that pop up when evaluating software and how to avoid them.

 When thinking about your ERP decision, an important thing to realize is that people are not perfect decision makers.
 In fact we all make goofy decisions, often against our self-interest, on a fairly regular basis.
 We might eat a 2nd piece of chocolate cake in the midst of a diet.
 A lot of us are bad at saving, but good at spending on credit.
 We tend to fear spectacular, but less common risks (plane crashes) over more mundane, but probable ones (car wrecks).